MTobisch/ComfyModal/readme.md

 };
 openModal(createFn, options);
 ```

+#### Custom animations

-If you would like to use **custom animations**, you can easily create them.
+If you would like to use custom animations, you can easily create them.
 Animations for `ComfyModal` are simply functions that are given the modal element as a parameter and return a promise that resolves when the animation is done.

 Whatever you do to the modal to actually animate it is completely up to you and **not something this library cares about**.
 This is intentional to allow for maximum flexbility.
 You could even use your favorite third-party animation library for advanced animations, then simply resolve the promise after the animation is done.